hanfak/new-yatspec-demo/README.md

     * SELECT * FROM information_schema.sequences;
 * show indexes
     * select * from pg_indexes where schemaname = 'records';

+#### Troubleshooting

+* If database container closes upon starting up.
+Delete the volume at `$HOME/docker/volumes/postgres` and rerun the docker run command.
+You will need to create the database in the postgres command line first, and then run `src/test /java/learning/databaseservice/DatabaseMigration.java` to migrate db schema, and run `src/test/java/learning /databaseservice/JooqCodeGeneration.java` to set up jooq objects.
+Or run the maven commands (mvn clean -PdbRecreate ) and ``mvn test-compile `` should also do it too
 ### ActiveMQ Docker Setup

 * docker run -d --name='activemq' -it --rm -e 'ACTIVEMQ_CONFIG_MINMEMORY=256' -e 'ACTIVEMQ_CONFIG_MAXMEMORY=512'  -v